Summer Programs for High School Students in Texas

 University of Texas Summer Business Program – Austin, Texas

 The McCombs School of Business offers a summer program for high school students in grades eleven and twelve.
 This residential program provides students with interactive learning experience pertaining to the field of business.
 Students learn from faculty members as well as business professionals.
-Additionally, students have the opportunity to visit places in the Austin community.
+Additionally, students have the opportunity to visit relevant places in the Austin community.

 Participants: High school students grades 11 and 12.